-This past week, Sam and I took the three girls to Florida to visit my sister, brother in law and their two girls.
-Luckily we found a direct flight into Pensacola (about an hour and a half from where we were staying) but unluckily, the flight was with Frontier.
+Last week, Sam and I took the three girls to Florida to visit my sister, brother-in-law, and their two girls.
+Luckily we found a direct flight into Pensacola (about an hour and a half from where we were staying), but unluckily, the flight was with Frontier.
 This is about a three hour flight!
 Here is what I learned about how to travel with kids:

 At security, I had the FULL pat down because one of the apple sauce packets I had in my bag tested positive in the ballistics test.
 This left Sam with all three kids!
 He's such a trooper, but it added about 20 minutes onto our time.